South East Sussex

 • Albatross Club (RAFA) 15 Marina Arcade Bexhill on Sea TN40 1JS Telephone(01424) 212916

 A most welcoming and friendly RAFA club, it consistently wins CAMRA local and regional awards, being the local CAMRA branch club of the year for over ten consecutive years.
 This culminated in 2016 in winning the National Club of the Year competition and being a finalist in 2017 and 2018.
 It always serves at least one local ale, often from such as Three Legs, Gun or Rother Valley.
 This is complemented by nationally sourced ales.
 There is always at least one dark beer; altogether there are five handpumps.
 The comprehensive range of upcoming beers is listed on a blackboard behind the bar.
 The club holds regular beer festivals in June and September in its large function room and many social events such as jazz nights, quizzes, folk evenings and meat raffles, notably on Fridays.
 It is very popular among its members and CAMRA members are always welcome to be signed in with a minimum £1 donation to RAF charities.
 The club boasts an interesting collection of RAF memorabilia.
-The pictures of presentations show members with Club Head Steward Karen outside with the national trophy for 2016 and presentations of further local awards for the years 2016 to 2019.
+The pictures of presentations show members with then Club Head Steward Karen outside with the national trophy for 2016, an outstanding achievement even though now a few years ago, and a more recent local award as CAMRA Branch Club of the Year 2023 to Chairman Dorothy and Head Steward Emma.

 • Brickmaker's Alehouse 27 Sea Road Bexhill on Sea TN40 1EE Telephone(01424) 602778

 Bexhill's first micropub opened in November 2019, owned and run by two local CAMRA members, is conveniently close to the town centre, seafront, bus routes and Bexhill station.
 Owned and run by two cask ale and cider enthusiasts, drinkers can always expect no fewer than five real ales and four real ciders, served from a chilled cabinet adjacent to the bar with other drinks available.
 Draught take-outs are available, and a good selection of canned beers and ciders.
 It is furnished with both high chairs and low chairs at tables, with a couple of tables outside on the pavement at the front.
-In 2021 this former shop and showroom of a local brick manufacturer won the CAMRA “Conversion to Pub Use” national award, and in both 2022 and 2023 was local CAMRA Branch Pub of the Year, as well as being Cider Pub of the Year runner up.
+In 2021 this former shop and showroom of a local brick manufacturer won the CAMRA “Conversion to Pub Use” national award.
+Iin 2022, 2023 and 2024 it was local CAMRA Branch Pub of the Year, as well as being Cider Pub of the Year runner up in 2022 and 2023.
+The presentation pictures show joint landlords, Martin and Robin, with their 2023 abd 2024 local Pub of the Year awards.
+In 2024 the pub went on to become Sussex Pub of the Year and then Regional Pub of the Year, one of just seventeen in the U.K..

 • Picture Playhouse 36/38 Western Road Bexhill on Sea TN40 1DY Telephone(01424) 819500

 Opened in July 2017, it is decorated in an Art Deco and cinematic style.
 Wetherspoon's spent three million pounds on the project converting two adjoining buildings, both having been cinemas at different times in the past.
 Two original projectors left on site are on display.
-Real ale is front and centre and the changing beers are varied and interesting served from the twelve handpumps.
-As well as stocking the three usual JDW national ales, two or more are locally sourced.
-There are at least three varying guests sourced nationally.
+Real ale is front and centre and the changing beers are varied and interesting, served from the twelve handpumps.
+As well as stocking the three usual JDW national ales, there are at least three varying guests sourced nationally from the JDW list and two or more are locally sourced.
+In recognition of this the pub was voted LocAle Pub of the Year in 2024 by the local CAMRA branch, a photo above shows manager Sonia receiving the award, as the pub entered the Good Beer Guide for the first time.
 One of the largest Wetherspoon's in the county, it has a variety of seating areas at different levels and at the top a large roof garden complete with tables, ash trays and overhead netting to ensure it is a herring gull free zone.
 There is a weekly quiz on Mondays, beer festivals and ‘meet the brewer’ events occur from time to time.

 • Sportsman 15 Sackville Road Bexhill on Sea TN39 3JD Telephone(01424) 214214